Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

   - While ran code through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), Error message appeared on backdrop-filter property of image-overlay-blur class which used in info.html for what we do page
    ![error message screenshot](assets/images/code-validation-error.png)
     - issue not yet ressolved , reached out to tutor support as well and tutor had advised that this could be false result from validator as backdrop-filter property is fairly new and validator has probably not updated yet to look for this rule.

+  - While I ran lightouse using devtool, Homepage has performance score only 79% which i was not satisfied and was aiming to achieve at least minimun 90% plus
+    - Issue could not addressed further : as per lighthouse recommendation I tried to compress the image however i could not get the desire image in terms of quality and size after compression therefore could not make improvement as image was tested across all devices and no issue identified in terms of image loading time
+    .Also lower score in lighthouse report was caused by vendor scripts addde to my page (Bootstrap, Fontawesome etc) which was not possible to remove from the page.

 ## Credit